ROBIN: a Graph-Theoretic Approach to Reject Outliers in Robust Estimation using Invariants

 \subsection{Single Rotation Averaging}

 \myParagraph{Setup} In each Monte Carlo run, we first generate a random ground-truth rotation $\Rgt \in \SOthree$.
 Then we create $N=1000$ measurements $\cbrace{\MR_i}_{i=1}^N$ with increasing outlier rates from $0\%$ to $99\%$.
-An inlier measurement $\MR_i$ is generated as $\MR_i = \Rgt \Exp(\theta_i \vu_i)$, where $\vu_i$ is a random 3D unit vector and $\theta_i \sim \calN(0,\sigma^2)$ is a random rotation angle (we use $\sigma = 5^{\circ}$ as standard deviation), while an outlier measurement is a random 3D rotation.
-We compare five algorithms in 100 Monte Carlo runs: (i) \robinstargnc; (ii) \robingnc; (iii) \GNC (without \robin); (iv-v) \leechordal and \leegeodesic~\cite{Lee20arXiv-robustSRA}, two recent state-of-the-art methods (we used the open-source implementation by the authors).
+An inlier measurement $\MR_i$ is generated as $\MR_i = \Rgt \Exp(\theta_i \vu_i)$, where $\vu_i$ is a random 3D unit vector and $\theta_i \sim \calN(0,\sigma^2)$ is a random rotation angle ($\sigma = 5^{\circ}$), while an outlier measurement is a random 3D rotation.
+We compare five algorithms in 100 Monte Carlo runs: (i) \robinstargnc; (ii) \robingnc; (iii) \GNC (without \robin); (iv-v) \leechordal and \leegeodesic~\cite{Lee20arXiv-robustSRA}, two recent state-of-the-art methods (we use the authors' implementations).

 \myParagraph{Results} Fig.~\ref{fig:SRA-errors} boxplots the rotation errors of the five algorithms under selected outlier rates (full results can be found in \suppMaterial).
 Both \robinstargnc and \robingnc are robust against $98\%$ outliers, while \GNC, \leechordal, and \leegeodesic start failing at $90\%$ outliers.
 As expected, \robinstargnc slightly outperforms \robingnc at $99\%$ outliers, as shown by the fewer failures (``{\bf \red{+}}'') of \robinstargnc.